zkcofficial/zkcofficial.github.io/ei/eo/eog1.md

 <p>
 Prince Ee'Eiseae of Eiseae married Dutchess Ibm'Umhe of Ium, becoming Duke Ee'Eiseae of Ium.</p>
 <p>
-The next was prince Imhea'e, who inherited the title of his father king Im'ea of Seae, becoming Imhea'e of Seae.<br>
+The next was prince Imhea'e, who inherited the title of his father king Im'ea of Seae, becoming king Imhea'e of Seae.<br>
 Prince Ea'Eiseae of Eiseae married Lady Mimhea'we of Eseae, becoming Lord Ea'Eiseae of Eseae.</p>
 <p>
 The last was prince Ei'Eiseae third born son of king Eiseae of Eiseae.
 He inherited his father's role as king Ei'Eiseae of Eiseae. </p>